Why Use Course Reserves?

 How Long Will It Take for Items to Be Placed on Reserve?

 We aspire to have all timely reserves requests available by the start of the appropriate semester.
-However, processing length varies based on factors, such as:
+It may take up to two weeks to process requests.
+Length varies based on factors, such as:

 - Item availability, especially if items are checked out, damaged, etc.